 What is an Interstitial Ad?

-Interstitial ads are full–screen ads that cover the entire display screen of a user to make ads more interactive.
-These ads work best when appearing between natural transition points or breaks.
-Interstitial ads can be of different types: text, image, video, and more.
+Interstitial ads are full–screen ads that appear at various transition points within the app or a website.
+They cover the entire display screen of a user to grab the user’s attention.
+They are usually shown between the content and any activity that the user is performing during their browsing journey.
 Their full coverage attribute makes them different from other ad types like pop-up, native, and banner ads.

 Full-screen ads are commonly displayed on mobile devices.
 However, many desktop websites also show interstitial ads.

-Now that you know the interstitial ads definition, let’s explore how it works.
+Now that you know what interstitial ads are, let’s explore how they work.

 How do Interstitial Ads Work?

 As explained above, interstitials appear during organic transitions on a webpage or mobile application.
-They can appear between game levels, while browsing products online, video streaming, etc. They are seen as intrusive because these ads tend to bypass ad blockers, hence getting penalized by Google.
+They can appear between game levels, while browsing products online, video streaming, etc. Let’s see step-by-step how they work:

 What are the Types of Interstitial Ads?